-For this project, data was produced, first, for the sciences in general.
+For this project, data were first produced for the sciences in general.
 More specifically, only documents published in refereed scientific journals (mostly articles, reviews and conference proceedings) were retained, as these documents were reviewed by peers prior to being accepted for publication.

-Data was also produced for the following regional aggregates: the Nordic countries, EU-15 countries, EU-28 countries, and the world.
-Because some of the included countries have large R&D systems characterised by regional differentiations and strongholds, Science-Metrix also performed a regional analysis for these countries.
-Data for organisations and researchers was also produced.
-As well, for organisations, data was produced for a number of clusters or networks of highly interconnected organisations as part of optional deliverable.
+Data were also produced for the following regional aggregates: the Nordic countries, EU15 countries, EU28 countries, and the world.
+Because some of the included countries have large R&D systems characterized by regional differentiations and strongholds, Science-Metrix also performed a regional analysis for these countries.
+Data for organizations and researchers were also produced.
+As well, for organizations, data were produced for a number of clusters or networks of highly interconnected organizations as part of optional deliverable.

 Several indicators were computed throughout the course of this project: